Editor’s note: This post was updated on Aug. 8, 2023 to include details on the NVIDIA Ada Lovelace architecture.

 Diving Deeper Into Transformer Engine

-Transformer Engine uses software and custom NVIDIA Hopper Tensor Core technology designed to accelerate training for models built from the prevalent AI model building block, the transformer.
+Transformer Engine uses software and custom NVIDIA fourth-generation Tensor Core technology designed to accelerate training for models built from the prevalent AI model building block, the transformer.
 These Tensor Cores can apply mixed FP8 and FP16 formats to dramatically accelerate AI calculations for transformers.
-Tensor Core operations in FP8 have twice the throughput of 16-bit operations.
+Tensor Core operations in FP8 have twice the computational throughput of 16-bit operations.

-The NVIDIA Hopper architecture also advances fourth-generation Tensor Cores by tripling the floating-point operations per second compared with prior-generation TF32, FP64, FP16 and INT8 precisions.
+The NVIDIA Hopper architecture in particular also advances fourth-generation Tensor Cores by tripling the floating-point operations per second compared with prior-generation TF32, FP64, FP16 and INT8 precisions.
 Combined with Transformer Engine and fourth-generation NVLink, Hopper Tensor Cores enable an order-of-magnitude speedup for HPC and AI workloads.

 Revving Up Transformer Engine

-Meeting the demand of these growing models requires a combination of computational power and a ton of high-speed memory.
+Meeting the demands of these growing models requires a combination of computational power and a ton of high-speed memory.
 The NVIDIA H100 Tensor Core GPU delivers on both fronts, with the speedups made possible by Transformer Engine to take AI training to the next level.